manuca/Spree-Mercado-Pago-payment-method/README.md

 Spree Mercado Pago Payment Method
 =================================

-Integration of Mercado Pago with Spree 1.3
+Integration of Mercado Pago with Spree 2.3

+For Spree 1.3 - Take a look a spree-1.3 branch
-For Spree 1.2 users please check spree-1.2 branch
+For Spree 1.2 - Take a look a spree-1.2 branch

 Installation
 ------------